little151/StreakMind-v2/README.md

 # 📌 StreakMind

 **StreakMind** is an AI-powered **habit tracker + personal companion** that blends conversational AI with a flexible activity dashboard.
-It’s designed to act as a **therapist, friend, trainer, and even a tough-love father** — while giving you full manual control over how you track and score your activities.
+It’s designed to act as a **therapist, friend, and trainer** — while giving you full manual control over how you track and score your activities.

 ---